pfigueroa03/FigueroaWeb/README.md

 - Added meta:description on index.html
 - Added meta:keywoards on index, games, sony and microsoft html
 - Fix a minor order about the use of H-tags headers.
+- Fix size on main image to improve a little bit the SEO performance.